TheOdinProject/curriculum/foundations/tying_it_all_together/conclusion.md

 In the end, it doesn't matter which path you take.
 It's only important that you stick with it, and continue to hold onto the learner's mindset throughout your career.
 Not convinced?
 [Click here](https://medium.com/@bycdiaz/choosing-the-right-language-a-short-guide-on-how-not-to-ruin-your-career-2b353be1371).

-### Still can't decide, let the spinner settle your fate
+### Still Can’t Decide, Let the Spinner Settle Your Fate

 <iframe src="https://wheeldecide.com/e.php?c1=Ruby+on+Rails&c2=Node&col=rgy&t=The+Odin+Project+Path+Wheel&time=7" width="250" height="250" scrolling="no" frameborder="0"></iframe>